mirkoferraro/wp-skeleton/README.md

 define('LOGGED_IN_SALT', '');
 define('NONCE_SALT', '');
 ```
-The deploy script create the wp-keys.php file for you by using the generated keys from [https://api.wordpress.org/secret-key/1.1/salt](https://api.wordpress.org/secret-key/1.1/salt/).
+Skeleton try to generate it on first page loading, otherwise you can create your own file from [https://api.wordpress.org/secret-key/1.1/salt](https://api.wordpress.org/secret-key/1.1/salt/).

 ## Migrations